sketchjac/signatures-csm-2023/README.md

 - Click the Code button on this repository
 - Choose Download ZIP
 - Expand the ZIP in Finder
-- Open `signatures.html` in your browser
+- Open the file with your name: `yourname.html` in your browser
 - Hit `cmd+a` to select all
 - Copy the selected content (`cmd+c`)
 - Go to your Gmail Signature Settings (⚙️ > See all settings > General > Signature)